webyrd/Barliman/README.md

 Barliman is a prototype "smart editor" that performs real-time program synthesis to try to make the programmer's life a little easier.
 Barliman has several unusual features:

-* given a set of tests for some function `foo`, Barliman tries to "guess" how to fill in an partially-specified definition of `foo` to make all of the tests pass;
+* Given a set of tests for some function `foo`, Barliman tries to "guess" how to fill in an partially-specified definition of `foo` to make all of the tests pass;

-* given a set of tests for some function `foo`, Barliman tries to prove that a partially-specified definition of `foo` is inconsistent with one or more of the tests;
+* Given a set of tests for some function `foo`, Barliman tries to prove that a partially-specified definition of `foo` is inconsistent with one or more of the tests;

-* given a fully or mostly-specified definition of some function `foo`, Barliman will attempt to prove that a partially-specified test is consistent with, or inconsistent with, the definition of `foo`.
+* Given a fully or mostly-specified definition of some function `foo`, Barliman will attempt to prove that a partially-specified test is consistent with, or inconsistent with, the definition of `foo`.

 Barliman is general enough to handle multiple programming languages.
 In fact, the user can even specify their own programming language, or change the semantics or syntax of one of the default languages that come with Barliman.
 The default language for Barliman is a small but Turing-complete subset of side-effect-free Scheme that supports recursion, list operations, higher-order functions, multi-argument and variadic functions, and a few other features.

 ### Purpose of Barliman

-(test my hypothesis that even very modest or slow program synthesis can be useful, if it is part of an interactive conversation with a programmer)
+* Test the hypothesis that even very modest or slow program synthesis can be useful, if it is part of an interactive conversation with a programmer.

-(explore utility of interactive synthesis)
+* Explore utility of interactive synthesis.

-(explore design for such an interactive tool)
+* Explore design for such an interactive tool.

-(try to inspire others to build similar tools, perhaps using radically different implementation techniques)
+* Try to inspire others to build similar tools, perhaps using radically different implementation techniques.

 ### Barliman in action

-Here are a few screenshots of Barliman, using the Mac implementation as of June 4, 2016.
-(Update:  I've added a few newer screenshots from June 16, 2016.
-Once Barliman stops changing as rapidly I'll update all the screenshots.)
-(Update, 10 October 2016:  Please see the `interesting_examples` directory for more recent examples and screenshots.)
-(Update, 4 December 2016:  The Clojure/conj 2016 talk is currently the best source of up-to-date information on Barliman: https://www.youtube.com/watch?v=er_lLvkklsk)
+Here are a few screenshots of Barliman, using the Mac implementation as of June 4, 2016:

+**Update:**  I've added a few newer screenshots from June 16, 2016.
+Once Barliman stops changing as rapidly I'll update all the screenshots.

+**Update --- 10 October 2016:**  Please see the [interesting_examples(https://github.com/webyrd/Barliman/tree/master/interesting_examples) directory for more recent examples and screenshots.

+**Update --- 4 December 2016:**  The [Clojure/conj 2016 talk](https://www.youtube.com/watch?v=er_lLvkklsk) is currently the best source of up-to-date information on Barliman.

 The first screenshot shows the main editor window.
 The `Scheme Definition` edit pane contains the complete (fully instantiated) and correct definition of `append`, the list concatenation function in Barliman's default "miniScheme" language.  `append` will be our simple running example in these screenshots.
 The edit window also contains three tests; each test contains an input expression, and the expected value of that expression.
 The `Best Guess` pane, which is not editable by the user, contains the same fully instantiated definition of `append` as in the `Scheme Definition` edit pane.